RobustRoundRobin/RRR/RRR-spec.md

 seek to initiate a new round.

 Note that in geth, when mining, the confirmation of a NewChainHead imediately results a new 'work' request being issued.
-In rororo (as in IBFT) this is where we hook in end of round
+In rrr (as in IBFT) this is where we hook in end of round

 For now the round timeout is configured on the command line.
 Later we can